kismatchhetri/java2019-batch/Assignments/assignment8/README.md

-# ASSIGNMENT GIVEN: JAN 16, DEADLINE: JAN 17;
+# ASSIGNMENT SUBMITTED JAN 16 DUE DATE JAN 16;
 # Commonly used methods of Graphics class:

 * public abstract void drawString(String str, int x, int y): is used to draw the specified string.